 On 22nd November 2019, The Planning Inspectorate (PINS) accepted Scottish Power Renewables (SPR) plans for examination.
 We are still encouraging campaigners and supporters to write to Andrea Leadsom, Secretary of State for BEIS, calling for a full public inquiry because we believe that the UK needs a national offshore strategy for wind power.
 These SPR plans will be quickly followed by National Grid’s two interconnector proposals Nautilus and Euroconnector, and also Greater Gabbard and Galloper’s extension plans.
 We will be fighting one after the other.
 It is a draining process for campaigners.
 We need to help each other to build that spirit of solidarity.
 This is a battle.
 We need to make considered representations to PINS by 27 January 2020 but, we still believe that the real answer is not a struggle for mitigation, but to halt the whole process and explore more deeply, a holistic and efficient strategy for producing green energy in an environmentally responsible way.

-1. Work closely with the campaign groups SASES (Substation Action/Save East Suffolk) and SOS (Save our Sandlings) to prepare well-considered objections and representations to PINS.
-SASES will be providing in-depth guidance on the way to write these, and will be holding a 2pm workshop on Saturday 4 January 2020 in Friston Village Hall.
+We need to work closely with the campaign groups SASES (Substation Action/Save East Suffolk) and SOS (Save our Sandlings) to prepare well-considered objections and representations to PINS.
+SASES will be providing in-depth guidance on the way to write these, and will be holding a 10am and 2pm workshop on Saturday 4 January 2020 in Friston Village Hall.
 Please check out the SASES website for contact details of local councillors to email before Christmas to express your specific concerns.
 Our councillors need to hear our voices as soon as possible.
 The PINS response must focus on why SPR plans are wrong.
 We cannot suggest alternative locations to PINS.

 Use our Fast fast track form or send an email or letter to Andrea Leadsom - please put your name, address, post code and the reference: Re: Scottish Power Renewables: East Anglia One North and East Anglia Two